Resources

 This approach can help minimize the resources required to reach compliance with CMMC, keeping CUI separate and secure within your systems.
 Controlled access and system partitions can help further minimize the parts of the network in scope for assessment.

-Identify the required CMMC level
+3. Identify the required CMMC level

-Perform compliance gap analysis
+4. Perform compliance gap analysis

-It’s important to gauge your current compliance level ahead of CMMC assessment to properly prepare in good time.
+It’s important to gauge your current compliance level ahead of a CMMC assessment to properly prepare in good time.
 Testing gaps in compliance will help prioritize the steps needed to achieve CMMC certification.
-Vulnerability scans of networks and systems are an effective way of highlighting gaps in compliance against CMMC security practices.
+Vulnerability scans of networks and systems are an effective way of highlighting gaps in compliance against CMMC security requirements.

 A gap analysis will help organizations create a Plan of Action with Milestones (POAM), a key part of project planning.
 Clear milestones help to streamline the process and realign resources.
-The plan will need to be formulated and completed before the official CMMC compliance assessment by a Certified Third Party Assessment Organization (C3PAO), as DIB organizations need to be fully compliant with the security practices for the required CMMC Level to receive certification and execute the DoD contract.
+The plan will need to be formulated and completed before assessments can take place.

-Each CMMC level brings new security practices, outlining cybersecurity policies and processes needed for compliance.
+Each CMMC level brings new security requirements, outlining cybersecurity policies and processes needed for compliance.
 Organizations can use these controls as the basis of their gap analysis.
 To reach a certain level of CMMC compliance, organizations must meet the requirements in the previous levels too.

-Build a project plan
+5. Build a project POAM

 The project plan should include: